-- Yes, because the proposed program between Famos and political committees - 3 would not violate the Act's prohibition against corporate contributions. - 4 The Act and Commission regulations prohibit corporations from making a - 5 contribution in connection with a Federal election.
+Yes, Famos may enter into the proposed program because it would not violate the Act's prohibition against corporate contributions.

+The Act and Commission regulations prohibit corporations from making a contribution in connection with a Federal election.
 See 2 U.S.C.
-441b(a); - 6 11 CFR 114.2(b)(1).
-Under 2 U.S.C.
-441b, the term "contribution" includes a - 7 contribution as that term is defined in 2 U.S.C.
-431, "and also includes any direct or - 8 indirect payment, distribution, loan, advance, deposit, or gift of money, or any services, - 9 or anything of value . . . to any candidate, campaign committee, or political party or - organization," in connection with any election to any Federal office. - 11 2 U.S.C.
+441b(a); 11 CFR 114.2(b)(1).7 Under 2 U.S.C.
+441b, the term "contribution" includes a contribution as that term is defined in 2 U.S.C.
+431, "and also includes any direct or indirect payment, distribution, loan, advance, deposit, or gift of money, or any services, or anything of value . . . to any candidate, campaign committee, or political party or organization," in connection with any election to any Federal office.
+2 U.S.C.
 441b(b)(2); 11 CFR 114.2(b)(1).
 Moreover, 2 U.S.C.
-431 defines a - 12 contribution as including "any gift, subscription, loan, advance, or deposit of money or - anything of value made by any person for the purpose of influencing any election for - 14 Federal office."
+431 defines a contribution as including "any gift, subscription, loan, advance, or deposit of money or anything of value made by any person for the purpose of influencing any election for Federal office."
 2 U.S.C.
 431(8)(A)(i); 11 CFR 100.52(a).
-"Anything of value" includes - all in-kind contributions, including the provision of goods or services without charge or at - a charge that is less than the usual and normal charge.
+"Anything of value" includes all in-kind contributions, including the provision of goods or services without charge or at a charge that is less than the usual and normal charge.
 See 11 CFR 100.52(d)(1).
-"Usual - and normal charge" is defined as the price of goods in the market from which they - ordinarily would have been purchased at the time of the contribution, or the commercially - reasonable rate prevailing at the time the services were rendered. - 20 See 11 CFR 100.52(d)(2). - In addition, every person who receives a contribution for a political committee - 22 that is not an authorized committee must forward such a contribution of \$50 or less to the
+"Usual and normal charge" is defined as the price of goods in the market from which they ordinarily would have been purchased at the time of the contribution, or the commercially reasonable rate prevailing at the time the services were rendered.
+See 11 CFR 100.52(d)(2).